saramohamed55/URL-SHORTENER/README.md

 # URL-SHORTENER
-API to shorten URL using Node, Express &amp; MongoDB
+API to shorten URL using Node, Express and MongoDB